Corey Taylor: “You Can’t Experience Joy Unless You Know What Real Sadness Feels Like”

 “And that’s what this is: this is me coming back up to the surface and realising that I’m in a really good fuckin’ place,” Corey concludes.
 “I feel like this is kind of the missing piece of a puzzle.”

-Corey Taylor’s debut solo album, CMFT, is due out on October 2 via Roadrunner Records – pre-order it here.
+CMFT is out on October 2 via Roadrunner Records – get your copy here.

 Click the button below to download your print-at-home Kerrang! cover, smartphone wallpapers and more.